Smart science to improve lives™

 Trending in hair care: the rise of repair

 Split ends, tangles, frizz, breakage, hair loss, and dull and rough hair.
 We all know, and have experienced, the tell-tale signs of hair damage.
-Whether styling tools, experimenting with colour, or the changing weather is to blame, hair feels unaesthetic, unmanageable, and more importantly, unhealthy.
+Whether styling tools, experimenting with colour, or the changing weather is to blame, hair feels anaesthetic, unmanageable, and more importantly, unhealthy.

 Thankfully, consumers will have more choice than ever, with brands adding bond building and damage-repair products to their portfolios at an increasingly growing rate.
 In EMEA, 26.9% of hair launches featured a damaged hair claim in 2022, up 8.6% from 2019 .